 Property definition

-A run object MAY contain a property named externalPropertyFiles whose value is an object (§3.6).
-Each property name in this object SHALL equal the name of an externalizable property of the run object.
+A run object MAY contain a property named externalPropertyFileReferences whose value is an object (§3.6).
+With one exception, each property name in this object SHALL equal the name of an externalizable property of the run object.
+The exception is that if run.properties (see §3.8.1) is externalized, the corresponding property name in this object SHALL be externalizedProperties rather than properties.

+NOTE: For an explanation of this exception, see §4.3.6.

 The following properties are externalizable: